“He will sit as a refiner and purifier of silver.”

 Will He really keep His promises?

 Our trials are not random persecutions.
-Heaven is not in a panic.
-Where we are and what we are going through is no surprise to God.
+Heaven is not in a panic and where we are and what we are going through is no surprise to God.
 We may be knocked down and kicked around by life, but if we have a personal relationship with Jesus Christ, we will not be destroyed.

 Our lives are filled with excess baggage and waste – a cherished sin we refuse to relinquish or an addiction to which we are enslaved.
 What about the emotional garbage that weighs us down or our unforgiving spirit that holds us prisoner?
 Fiery trials come to burn away the guilt of sin and then purify our heart.
 From those ashes of freedom, the Father then creates a work of beauty.